 Once all the tests have been created, they are run against the code, and the results are placed on the dashboard for you to monitor.
 You can also use the Traceability Matrix to see each user story against each test, so you can evaluate how complete each work task is.

 These are tests that the codebot can create itself, based on the information you have given it.
-The codebot writes models, which is then used to create both the code, and the automatic testing framework.
+The codebot writes testing models, which are then used to create both the code, and the automatic testing framework.
 Test automation resolves many of the problems with manual testing.

 These are tests that you create to augment the automatically generated tests.
 You can use the Scenario Builder in the Codebots interface to drag and drop elements to create your tests, or you can write them directly yourself.

-These are a type of manually created test that seek to understand how users interact with the application.
+User experience testing is a type of manually created test that seeks to understand how users interact with the application.
 They cannot be automated, because they are looking at uniquely human factors, like whether or not we find a colour hard to read, or if the location of a button is difficult to find.
 It is important that you do user acceptance tests to make sure your application is easy for people to use, especially for people with a disability or impairment, but codebots cannot generate these tests.

 For the automatically generated tests, you don’t need to do anything, the bots will do it all for you, and display the results in your Dashboard.